Staff deaths at leading hospital put India's TB battle in spotlight

 Nerges Mistry, director of the Mumbai-based Foundation for Medical Research, investigated conditions at the Sewri hospital at the behest of city authorities in 2011.
 That report - seen by Reuters but not released publicly - found about 65 hospital staff died between 2007 and 2011, many of them cooks.

 It also highlighted serious problems including inadequate record-keeping, sanitation and hygiene problems.
-Doctors failed to wear N-95 disposable masks, it said, a basic form of infection control recommended by the World Health Organisation.
+Doctors failed to wear N-95 disposable masks, it said, a basic form of infection control recommended by the World Health Organization.

 Mistry said it was unclear if any of the proposals made were implemented.